AI Assisted analysis is here. Discover the latest updates! Check Now

 Conversion Optimisation

 How heatmaps convert?
-4 ways to increase conversion with heatmaps software
+4 ways heatmaps turn user frustration into sales

 Heatmaps are a fantastic way to locate UX issues on your website.
 You can discover great opportunities to grow your conversion rate.